I’m thinking what they say about the third time being a charm is going to ring true with my Farmhouse Mantel Makeover!

 This Electric Fireplace Mantel DIY post was the first blog reveal, but it actually all started 10 years ago when we originally found and purchased this mantel from Craigslist.

-It sat for an embarrassingly long time until last year when we finally decided to make the mantel work for an electric fireplace instead of a gas fireplace like we had originally planned.
+It sat for an embarrassingly long time until last year when we finally decided to make the mantel work for an electric fireplace instead of a gas fireplace as we had originally planned.

 Having this mantel sitting around our house waiting to be finished is just such a true picture of the nature of some DIY projects, isn’t it?